istmobiome/web/content/home/about-site.md

 Now, some PROJECT Portals link to sites outside istmobiome.rbind.io to github.io sites.
 Just so you know.
 This is an issue related to the difficulty of running R code on a Hugo website.

-Keep your eye out for this <i class="fas fa-pencil-alt"> Edit this page</i> on the bottom of most pages.
+Keep your eye out for an <i class="fas fa-pencil-alt"> Edit this page</i> link on the bottom of most pages.
 You can edit these pages in GitHub and then submit a pull request so we can incorporate your suggestions.

 Finally, if you are a HYDRA user we have also embedded  scripts for every job we ran on the cluster.
-Just keep your eye out for the **Show/hide HYDRA script**.
+Keep your eye out for the **Show/hide HYDRA script**.
 The scripts are always hidden.
+Click the arrow to see the script.
 Have fun!

 <details markdown="1"><summary>Show/hide HYDRA KAIJU job script</summary>
 <pre><code>